How to write a value proposition: a guide for B2B technology companies

 What is a value proposition?

-Simply put, a value proposition is a description of the value you deliver to customers – how you understand it and how it should be communicated.
+Simply put, value proposition design is the description of the value you deliver to customers – how you understand it and how it should be communicated.

 It isn’t a slogan, a positioning statement or a list of product features.
 It’s a comprehensive document that clearly defines how you help customers and what they can expect from investing in you, your product or your services.